CTO job description: What does a CTO do?

 What does a CTO do?

 The CTO won't always be the head of engineering; that, in a lot of circumstances, will be the vice president of engineering.
-They won't be the best engineer, or indeed any sort of engineer.
-They are the best person for communicating complicated technical goals to non-technical people and make them enthusiastic about the possibilities it can offer.
+They don't have to be the best engineer or, in fact, any kind of engineer.
+However, they do have to have the necessary skills to communicate complicated technical goals to non-technical people and make them enthusiastic about the possibilities it can offer.

 They must manage the technology an organisation uses by working with other C-suite officers to maximise an organisation's potential and take advantage of any technology that could add to a company's bottom line.
 An executive first and a technologist second, a CTO will look at the short-term and long-term needs of an organisation and make use of capital to make investments that will help a business achieve its objectives.